emberjs/website/source/security/index.md

 3. Post on the [Ember.js discussion forums](http://discuss.emberjs.com/)
    or ask in #emberjs.

-Please note that the discussion forums and #emberjs IRC channel are public areas.
+Please note that the discussion forums and [emberjs discord server](https://discordapp.com/invite/zT3asNS) are public areas.
 When escalating in these venues, please do not discuss your issue.
 Simply say that you’re trying to get a hold of someone from the security team.